emqx/emqx-docs/en_US/advanced/plugins.md

 # Plugins

-The EMQ X Broker distribution contains a large number of official plug-ins, which provide some basic or various extended functions.
+The EMQX Broker distribution contains a large number of official plug-ins, which provide some basic or various extended functions.

 They rely on the code API of  [emqx](https://github.com/emqx/emqx) or[hooks](hooks.md) for their special functions.